Healthy Homes Assessment Seatoun

 Seatoun Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the interior of the building It’s about having to ensure there is somewhere for surface, rain and ground water to go, and to prevent it from getting inside.
-When it concerns damp and moisture it is usually not apparent that it can cause a lot of trouble that can cause the property to suffer and harming the tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of the interior of the building but you must make sure there is somewhere to allow surface, rain or ground water and also stop it from getting inside.
+When it is damp and moisture, it is frequently the things you don’t notice that can cause a lot of trouble that can cause damages to your investment and affecting your tenant’s well-being.

-Rental properties need to have efficient drainage to get rid of rainwater, storm water, and groundwater, with an appropriate outfall or runoff.
-Making sure that the water has a location to go and that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage to remove the stormwater and surface waters and ground water.
+This includes an appropriate runoff or outfall.
+Making sure the water is able to go, and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-In addition to a drainage system to avoid moisture from entering, if your apartment has an enclosed gap between your flooring and ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.
+Alongside a drainage system to prevent water ingress, if the rental has an enclosed gap between your flooring and soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from getting into the home.
+An underground moisture barrier usually made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from accumulating into the building.
 It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection